Compressed Sensing with Deep Image Prior and Learned Regularization: Experiments

 \subsection{Experimental Setup}

 \textbf{Measurements:} We evaluate our algorithm using two different measurements processes, i.e. matrices $A\in \R^{m\times n}$.
 First we set the entries of $A$ to be Gaussian i.i.d. such that $A_{i,j} \sim \mathcal{N}(0, \, \frac{1}{m})$.
 Recall $m$ is the number of measurements, and $n$ is the number of pixels in the ground truth image.
-This measurement process is standard practice in compressed sensing literature, and hence we use it on each dataset.
-Additionally we use a Fourier measurement process common in MRI applications~\cite{mardani2018neural, mardani2017deep, hammernik2018learning, lehtinen2018noise2noise, lustig2008compressed} and evaluate it on the x-ray dataset.
+This measurement process is standard practice in compressed sensing literature; hence we use it on each dataset.
+Additionally we use a Fourier measurement process common in MRI applications~\citep{mardani2018neural, mardani2017deep, hammernik2018learning, lehtinen2018noise2noise, lustig2008compressed}.

 \textbf{Datasets:} We use our algorithm to reconstruct both grayscale and RGB images.
-For grayscale we use the first 100 images in the test set of MNIST~\cite{lecun1998gradient} and also 60 random images from the Shenzhen Chest X-Ray Dataset~\cite{jaeger2014two}, downsampling a 512x512 crop to 256x256 pixels.
-For RGB we use retinopathy images from the STARE dataset~\cite{hoover2000locating} with 512x512 crops downsized to 128x128 pixels.
+For grayscale we use the first 100 images in the test set of MNIST~\citep{lecun1998gradient} and also 60 random images from the Shenzhen Chest X-Ray Dataset~\citep{jaeger2014two}, downsampling a $512 \times 512$ crop to $256 \times 256$ pixels.
+For RGB we use retinopathy images from the STARE dataset~\citep{hoover2000locating} with $512 \times 512$ crops downsized to $128 \times 128$ pixels.

-\textbf{Baselines:} We compare our algorithm to state-of-the-art unlearned methods such as BM3D-AMP~\cite{metzler2016denoising, metzler2015bm3d}, TVAL3~\cite{li2011compressive, li2009user, zhang2013improved}, and Lasso in a DCT basis~\cite{ahmed1974discrete}.
-We also evaluated the performance of Lasso in a Daubechies wavelet basis~\cite{daubechies1988orthonormal, wasilewski2010pywavelets} but found this performed worse than Lasso - DCT on all datasets.
-Thus for simplicity we refer to Lasso - DCT as ``Lasso'' and do not include results of Lasso - Wavelet.
-To reconstruct RGB retinopathy images, we must use the colored version CBM3D-AMP.
-Unfortunately an RGB version of TVAL3 does not currently exist, although related TV algorithms such as FTVd perform similar tasks such as denoising RGB images~\cite{wang2008new}.
+\textbf{Baselines:} We compare our algorithm to state-of-the-art unlearned methods such as BM3D-AMP~\citep{metzler2016denoising, metzler2015bm3d}, TVAL3~\citep{li2011compressive, li2009user, zhang2013improved}, and Lasso in a DCT basis~\citep{ahmed1974discrete}.
+We also evaluated the performance of Lasso in a Daubechies wavelet basis~\citep{daubechies1988orthonormal, wasilewski2010pywavelets} but found this performed worse than Lasso - DCT on all datasets.
+Thus hereon we refer to Lasso - DCT as ``Lasso'' and do not include results of Lasso - Wavelet.
+We used sci-kit learn~\citep{scikit-learn} for the implementation of Lasso and code provided by the original authors for BM3D-AMP and TVAL3.
+A standard grid search was performed over each baseline to tune hyperparameters.

 \textbf{Metrics:} To quantitatively evaluate the performance of our algorithm, we use per-pixel mean-squared error (MSE) between the reconstruction $\hat{x}$ and true image $x^*$, i.e. $\frac{\| \hat{x} - x^* \|^2}{n}$.
 Note that because these pixels are over the range $[-1,1]$, it's possible for MSE to be greater than $1$.